Skip to content

 See how your data are distributed between the minimum and maximum data value by charting a histogram.

-var output_histogram = geo.iCart.iHistogram(image, scale, extent);
+var output_histogram = geo.iCart.iHistogram(image, scale, aoi);

 print("Image histogram", output_histogram);